Lux3n-git/luxclient/misc/jargon2.md

         Iron ingots, used in trade to specify prices.
 20i means 20 Iron Ingots.
     Library:
         Room(s) or building(s) that allow for player written Book & Quill books to be "borrowed".
 Generally done via the use of shop chests, due to a lack of better options.
-This means that books in libraries are, effectively, bought, but can, depending on the library, also be sold back.
     Mana/Meme Mana/MM:
         Virtual fuel for pearls, bound to a namelayer group.
 Can be obtained once a day by running /manaclaim, yielding more mana per day if you claim it every day.